Falkland, Fife: Culture

 Other features of the village include an old horse market, also including the Falkland Cricket Club, and the Falkland Golf Club.
 One of the country's leading environmental festivals, The Big Tent, was held for several years up to 2012 in the grounds of Falkland Estate in July.
 Organised by the Falkland Centre for Stewardship, the 2012 festival was headlined by the Proclaimers and the 2010 event by Rosanne Cash.
 Since 2016 the main event of the year has been the Craft Symposium.
 The 2018 Symposium, held in August, celebrates traditional crafts and craftsmanship through talks, discussions, workshops, demonstrations, networking and site tours.

 The Falkland Library and Falkland Community Hall are run on behalf of the community by Falkland Community Development Trust, an organisation established to maintain, develop and/or operate a centre or centres providing facilities for a wide range of community activities and accommodation for community groups, and for public sector agencies which provide services of benefit to the community.
 All residents of Falkland can become members of the trust.

 The Falkland Society holds regular meetings with speakers, and has published several books about the village.

 Sport

 Falkland has one of the oldest real tennis courts, which was built for James V of Scotland in 1539.
 It is the oldest tennis court in use today, and the only active tennis court without a roof.
 Play is organized by the Falkland Palace Royal Tennis Club.

+Forming in 1860, Falkland Cricket Club are the oldest cricket club in Fife.
+The club have played at Scroggie Park since 1948.

+Local running groups include Falkland Trail Runners, Get Fit Falkland, and the Lomond Hill Runners.
+Falkland Trail Runners organise the Falkland Hill trail race in conjunction with the annual village gala.